stoffl6781/redirect/readme.md

 In the index.php the entries are checked and compared with the url.csv to see if it exists.
 If there is no entry, you could be redirected to a domain here.
 Furthermore, a log file is written that saves all entries.
+The Roation per default is 15 days.

 ## url.csv